wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    Within <tt>abc-dev-fe.sh</tt> For local development only on a laptop, <strong>unencrypt</strong> a <tt>local.tfvars</tt> file.

-   For other environments running in the cloud, retrieve a <tt>*.tfvars</tt> file from a trusted cloud vault storage  (such as a Hashicorp Vault, Azure Key Vault, AWS Secrets Manager, etc.).
+   For other environments running in the cloud, retrieve a <tt>*.tfvars</tt> file from a trusted cloud vault storage  (such as a HashiCorp Vault, Azure Key Vault, AWS Secrets Manager, etc.).

    References:
    * https://learn.hashicorp.com/tutorials/terraform/sensitive-variables?in=terraform/0-14